RMS Tayleur: Disaster

-Initially, attempts were made to lower the ship's lifeboats, but when the first one was smashed on the rocks, launching further boats was deemed unsafe.
+Initially, attempts were made to lower the ship's lifeboats, but the first one was smashed on the rocks.
+The second one drifted out into the Irish Sea; this lifeboat was eventually found in 1856.
+Then it was deemed that launching further boats was unsafe and unnecessary.
 Tayleur was so close to land that the crew were able to collapse a mast onto the shore, and some people aboard were able to jump onto land by clambering along the collapsed mast.
 Some who reached shore had carried ropes from the ship, allowing others to pull themselves to safety on the ropes.
 Captain Noble waited on board Tayleur until the last minute, then jumped towards shore, being rescued by one of the passengers.

 With the storm and high seas continuing, the ship was then washed into deeper water.
-She sank to the bottom with only the tops of her masts showing.
+She sank to the bottom with only the tops of her masts and flags showing.

 A surviving passenger alerted the coastguard station on the island.
 This passenger and four coast guards launched the coastguard galley.
-When they reached the wreck they found the last survivor, William Vivers, who had climbed to the tops of the rigging, and had spent 14 hours there.
+When they reached the wreck, they found the last survivor, William Vivers, who had climbed to the tops of the rigging and spent 14 hours there.
 He was rescued by the coastguards.
 On 2 March 1854, George Finlay, the chief boatman, was awarded an RNLI silver medal for this rescue.

 Newspaper accounts blamed the crew for negligence, but the official Coroner's Inquest absolved Captain Noble and placed the blame on the ship's owners, accusing them of neglect for allowing the ship to depart without its compasses being properly adjusted.
 The Board of Trade, however, did fault the captain for not taking soundings, a standard practice when sailing in low visibility.

 The causes of the wreck were complex and included: